 Auricht Projects led the development of conceptual models for the South Australian Department of Environment, Water and Natural Resources (DEWNR) to identify and illustrate key aquatic ecosystem types in the Lake Eyre Basin and their potential vulnerability to Coal Seam

-Auricht Projects recently completed the development of a series of conceptual models for major Social and Ecological Systems to support NRM planning in the SE NRM Region.
-Involved development of specific models identifying landscape components, processes, values and threats plus a
+Auricht Projects led the development of a series of conceptual models for major Social and Ecological Systems to support NRM planning in the SE NRM Region.
+Involved development of specific models identifying landscape components, processes, values and threats plus a toolkit/capacity

 Between 2008 and 2013 Auricht Projects proposed the concept and led the development of the interim Australian National Aquatic Ecosystem Classification (ANAE).
 The outputs of this process have been incorporated into the Australian Governments Aquatic Ecosystems Toolkit Involved high level